The Rapid Micro Blog

 Our blog will keep you informed of new and noteworthy technologies, reviews of recent publications and presentations, upcoming conferences and training events, and what's changing in the rapid and alternative microbiological methods world.

-New Approaches to BCC detection Using Loop-Mediated Isothermal Amplification
+New Approaches to BCC Detection Using Loop-Mediated Isothermal Amplification

 The pharmaceutical, personal care and medical device industries have experienced significant BCC contamination events in recent years,.
 As such, I will be presenting an overview of BCC investigation and remediation case studies at this year's PDA Global Conference on Microbiology.